Paddle Pop

-Paddle Pop is a brand of ice confection products originally created by Streets, which is now owned by the English-Dutch company Unilever.
+Paddle Pop is a brand of ice confection products originally created by Streets, which is owned by The Magnum Ice Cream Company.
 It is sold in Australia, New Zealand, and a few other countries.
 It is held for eating by a wooden stick which protrudes at the base.
 The brand has a mascot known as the Paddle Pop Lion, or Max, who appears on the product wrapper.

 Paddle Pops have been very popular since their launch by Streets in 1953, and the name has become one of the best known brands in Australia.
 It is Streets Icecream's biggest volume item with AUD70 million annual turnover.

 History

 Launched to the public in 1953, the brand had a 50-year anniversary in 2004 at which point it was one of the best known brands in Australia.
 The wooden stick holding the confection is known as a Paddle Pop stick (used commonly for arts and crafts and known also as a popsicle stick or craft stick).